Acute leukaemias in adults

 Disease progression and prognosis

-Treatment and follow-up
+Treatment

-- Most patients are treated with intensive combined chemotherapy.
+- Patients are most often treated with combined chemotherapy.
+Targeted therapies have become an increasingly important part of treatment.
 The therapy is tailored according to the expected treatment response as well as to the risk of relapse and mortality related to each case.
-The goals of the therapy are:

 - to destroy leukaemic cells and rapidly restore normal haematopoiesis (remission induction therapy)

-- The most important drugs in the treatment of AML are cytarabine and anthracyclines (daunorubicin and idarubicin).
-More specific therapy is available for some subgroups, such as tretinoin and arsenic trioxide in acute promyelocytic leukaemia, midostaurin or gilteritinib in FLT3-mutated and IDH inhibitors in IDH-mutated AML.
-Elderly patients in poor health often receive treatment containing azacitidine.
+- In several subgroups, chemotherapy can be combined with targeted therapy, such as tretinoin and arsenic trioxide in acute promyelocytic leukaemia, midostaurin or gilteritinib in FLT3-mutated AML and IDH inhibitors in IDH-mutated AML.

 - Treatment success is monitored by bone marrow samples taken between and after periods of therapy (morphology, genetic or immunophenotypic change suitable for monitoring minimal residual disease).

 - Treatment that aims to achieve remission and permanent cure is carried out in specialised centres.
-A lighter therapy option may be indicated if the patient’s comorbidities or very advanced age render powerful cytotoxic treatment impossible.
+A lighter therapy option may be indicated if the patient’s comorbidities or very advanced age render powerful treatment impossible.

 - The risk of relapse is highest during the first 3 years, but in some cases the disease recurs later.
 In order to catch a possible relapse the patient is followed up by monitoring the full blood count and during the first post-treatment years also by morphology of bone marrow aspirates and with the help of sensitive molecular genetic or immunophenotypic markers of residual disease.